 If your parents died young as a result of poor health, this raises a red flag for the insurance company.
 If one or both of your parents were ill at an early age – usually under 65, you’re at a higher risk of suffering similarly.
-Death from old age won’t count against you, but an early death of a parent will usually bar you from getting the best preferred rates for coverage.
+Death from old age won’t count against you, but the early death of a parent will usually bar you from getting the preferred rates for coverage.

 According to Research America, over a third of the adults in America are overweight.
 Obesity is officially defined as a body fat of 32% or more for women and 25% or more for men.
 While life insurance companies may accept applicants on the lower end of the scale, extreme obesity is typically grounds for denial.

 High Blood Pressure

 The CDC reports that one in three American adults has high blood pressure.
 High blood pressure is closely linked to heart attacks, strokes, and chronic heart failure.
 Less than half of all people who suffer from high blood pressure have their blood pressure under control.

-Approximately one in six Americans suffers from high cholesterol.
+Approximately one in six Americans suffer from high cholesterol.
 You can check your levels with a simple blood test.
 This condition is often preventable with a healthy diet and regular exercise.
 While high cholesterol won’t typically be a decline, your rates for life insurance will likely be higher if your cholesterol levels aren’t well controlled.
 On the other hand, high cholesterol combined with other health conditions could result in a decline.

 Applicants who were recently hospitalized are more likely to get postponed for life insurance than those who’ve stayed healthy and injury-free.
 If you’ve just gotten out of the hospital for a health issue like a heart attack or stroke, an insurance company may want to wait at least 6 months to see if you’ve made a full recovery before approving you.